 For making kolhapuri tarri

-- 2 tbsp oil
+- 2 tablespoon oil

-- 1 tbsp kashmiri chilli powder
+- 1 tablespoon kashmiri chilli powder

 Instructions

-For making the main roast
+Making the main roast

 Roast whole spices in this order

-- Next add sesame seeds, and roast it for 1-2 minutes before adding poppy seeds, and roasting it for 1-2 minutes till it starts changing light color.
+- After which add in 2 tablespoon white poppy seeds, and lightly roast it for 1-2 minutes, till it starts slightly changing color.

 Roasting onions and tomatoes

-For making the kolhapuri chicken curry
+Making kolhapuri chicken curry

 - Cover and cook for 30-40 minutes on medium high flame, stirring intermittently, till the chicken is completely cooked.

-For adding extra tarri
+For adding extra tarri (optional)

-- Add this tarri to the cooked chicken curry, and serve HOT.
+- Add this tarri to the cooked chicken curry, and serve hot.

 Notes